artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 - If you use this, consider joining the friendly [chat channel](https://chat.civicrm.org/civicrm/channels/gocardless) for announcements and support.

-## How to install

-Choose option 1a (everyone) or 1b (developers only), then proceed with step 2.

-### 0. Set up a GoCardless account

-You'll need at least a *sandbox* (i.e. testing) account, so [register a sandbox account at GoCardless](https://manage-sandbox.gocardless.com/signup).

-From within GoCardless's dashboard you'll need to **Create an access token**.
-Once you're logged in at GoCardless, go to Developers » Create » Access Token.

-You want to choose **Read/Write**.
-Name it whatever you like.
-Once you've created an access token a pop-up box will display the token. **You can never get to this again!** So make sure you copy it and store it safely somewhere for later use in your CiviCRM payment processor configuration.

-You'll need to come back to the GoCardless control panel later on to set up your webhook.

 ### 1a.
 Install it the Simple way

-This extension can be installed directly from within the CiviCRM user interface.
-See the user manual for details: [Installing extensions](https://docs.civicrm.org/user/en/latest/introduction/extensions/#installing-extensions).

 Alternatively, visit the [Releases page](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/releases) and download the code from there.
 Unzip it in your extensions directory and install in the CiviCRM Extensions screen in the usual way.